-The programme will give you professional competences within the following disciplines:
+The Service Systems Design programme from Aalborg University will give you professional competences within the following disciplines:

 As a service designer, you will become a practitioner that collaborates with public and private companies in designing new services or redesigning existing services.
 Your expertise will be required in understanding, and addressing user requirements, communicating user experience, promoting users’ participation and supporting the internal organisation of services.
 Your cross-disciplinary competences, covering IT, design-related, engineering and management skills will allow you to cover strategic roles in service organisations.